 Historic District Designations Landmarks supports designation of a Munjoy Hill Local Historic District with boundaries focused on the Eastern Promenade and North Street.
 These resources tell the story of the Munjoy Hill neighborhood’s development over a broad period of time and retain significant levels of architectural integrity.
 Munjoy Hill's historic buildings are significant features of the neighborhood's streetscapes and help make the area a desirable and attractive place to live, work and play.
 We believe it is necessary to preserve the character defining buildings that reflect the neighborhood's development over a broad period of time and the role these buildings' residents played in the social and cultural history of the neighborhood, before more of the Hill's historic identity is lost.

-Historic preservation is a key part of the City’s 2017 Comprehensive Plan.
-In addition, in many cases these historic buildings include existing affordable housing units and their preservation is an important means to meeting affordable housing needs on Munjoy Hill.
-Also, the preservation or reuse of these buildings and their embodied energy fulfills City Comprehensive Plan goals to adopt sustainable building and land use polices.
+Historic preservation is a key part of the City’s 2017 Comprehensive Plan, as is affordable housing and sustainable development.
+In many cases these historic buildings include existing affordable housing units.
+Retaining these units rather than replacing them with costly new condominiums is an important means to meeting affordable housing needs on Munjoy Hill.
+Also, the preservation or reuse of these buildings and their embodied energy helps to fulfill City Comprehensive Plan goals to adopt sustainable building and land use polices.

 A special thank you to the Munjoy Hill Neighborhood Organization for inviting us to their quarterly neighborhood meeting on March 22nd to talk about the history of the neighborhood and answer questions about what historic districts are in Portland.
 Miss the Presentation?
 You can see the slideshow here.